-In connection with the consummation of this offering, we will enter into a Tax Receivable Agreement with the Operating Company and each of the Original Equity Owners.
-Under the Tax Receivable Agreement, we will be required to make cash payments to the Original Equity Owners equal to 85% of the tax benefits, if any, that we actually realize, or in certain circumstances are deemed to realize, as a result of (1) our allocable share of existing tax basis acquired in connection with the Transactions and increases to such allocable share of existing tax basis; (2) the increases in our share of the tax basis of assets of the Operating Company resulting from (a) the purchase of LLC Interests directly from the Operating Company and the partial redemption of LLC Interests by the Operating Company as described under "Use of Proceeds," (b) any future redemptions or exchanges of LLC Interests from the Continuing Equity Owners as described under "Certain Relationships and Related Party Transactions-the Operating Company Agreement-Agreement in Effect Upon Consummation of the Transactions-Common Unit Redemption Right," and (c) certain distributions (or deemed distributions) by the Operating Company; and (3) certain other tax benefits arising from payments under the Tax Receivable Agreement.
+In connection with the consummation of this offering, we will enter into a Tax Receivable Agreement with the Operating Company and each of the Continuing Equity Owners.
+Under the Tax Receivable Agreement, we will be required to make cash payments to the Continuing Equity Owners equal to 85% of the tax benefits, if any, that we actually realize, or in certain circumstances are deemed to realize, as a result of (1) the increases in our allocable share of the tax basis of the Operating Company's assets resulting from (a) the purchase of Class A Units directly from the Operating Company and the partial redemption of Class A Units by the Operating Company as described under "Use of Proceeds," (b) any future redemptions or exchanges of Class A Units from the Continuing Equity Owners as described under "Certain Relationships and Related Party Transactions-Operating Company LLC Agreement-Common Unit Redemption Right," and (c) certain distributions (or deemed distributions) by the Operating Company; (2) our allocable share of the existing tax basis of the Operating Company's assets at the time of any redemption or exchange of Class A Units (including in connection with this offering), which tax basis is allocated to the Class A Units being redeemed or exchanged and acquired by us and (3) certain other tax benefits arising from payments under the Tax Receivable Agreement.
 We expect that the amount of the cash payments we will be required to make under the Tax Receivable Agreement will be substantial.

-Assuming no material changes in the relevant tax law and that we earn sufficient taxable income to realize all tax benefits that are subject to the Tax Receivable Agreement, we expect that the reduction in tax payments for us associated with the tax attributes described above would aggregate to approximately \$\\$ over 20 years from the date of this offering based on an initial public offering price of \$\\$ per share of our Class A common stock, which is the midpoint of the price range set forth on the front cover of this prospectus, and assuming all future sales of LLC Interests in exchange for our Class A common stock would occur on the one-year anniversary of this offering at such price.
-In this scenario, we estimate that we would be required to pay the Original Equity Owners 85% of such amount, or \$\\$, over the 20-year period from the date of this offering.
+Assuming no material changes in the relevant tax law and that we earn sufficient taxable income to realize all tax benefits that are subject to the Tax Receivable Agreement, we expect that the reduction in tax payments for us associated with the tax attributes described above would aggregate to approximately \$507.1 million over 20 years from the date of this offering, and assuming all future sales of Class A Units in exchange for our Class A common stock would occur on the one-year anniversary of this offering at such price.
+In this scenario, we estimate that we would be required to pay the Continuing Equity Owners 85% of such amount, or \$431.0 million over the 20-year period from the date of this offering.
 The actual amounts may materially differ from these hypothetical amounts, as potential future reductions in tax payments for us and Tax Receivable Agreement payments by us will be determined in part by reference to the market value of our Class A common stock at the time of the sale and the prevailing tax rates applicable to us over the life of the Tax Receivable Agreement and will be dependent on us generating sufficient future taxable income to realize the benefit.
 See "Certain Relationships and Related Party Transactions-Tax Receivable Agreement."